Islam by country: Denominations

-Islam is divided into two major denominations, Sunni and Shi'a.
+Islam is divided into two major denominations, Sunni and Shia.
 Of the total Muslim population, 87–90% are Sunni and 10–13% are Shi'a.
-Most Shi'as (between 68% and 80%) live in mainly four countries: Iran, Azerbaijan, Bahrain, and Iraq.
-Furthermore, there are concentrated Shi'a populations in Lebanon, Russia, China, Pakistan, Bangladesh and 10 sub-Saharan African countries.
+Most Shias (between 68% and 80%) live in mainly four countries: Iran, Azerbaijan, Bahrain, and Iraq.
+Furthermore, there are concentrated Shi'a populations in Lebanon, Russia, China, Pakistan, Bangladesh, and 10 sub-Saharan African countries.
 The major surviving Imamah-Muslim Sects are Usulism (with around 8.5% of the total Muslim population), Nizari Ismailism (with around 1%) and Alevism (with slightly more than 0.5% but less than 1%).
-The other existing groups include Zaydi Shi'a of Yemen whose population is around 0.5% of the world's Muslim population, Musta’li Ismaili (with nearly 0.1% whose Taiyabi adherents reside in Sindh and Gujarat in South Asia.
+The other existing groups include Zaydis of Yemen whose population is around 0.5% of the world's Muslim population, Musta'li Ismaili (with nearly 0.1% whose Tayyibi adherents reside in Sindh and Gujarat in South Asia.
 There are also significant diaspora populations in Europe, North America, the Far East, and East Africa), and Ibadis from the Kharijites whose population has diminished to a level below 0.15%. (with around 1%), non-denominational Muslims, Quranist Muslims and Wahhabis (with around 1–2% of the world's total Muslim population) also exist.

-A study from the Pew Research Center in 2012 found that many Muslims (one out of five in 22 Muslim majority countries) identify as non-denominational or "Just a Muslim".
+A study from the Pew Research Center (PEW) in 2012 found that many Muslims (one out of five in 22 Muslim majority countries) identify as non-denominational or "just a Muslim".
 This non-denominational affiliation is most common in Southern and Eastern Europe as well as Central Asia, with minority populations in Southeast Asia and sub-Saharan Africa.
 The study found that a median percentage of 74% of Muslims in Kazakhstan, 65% in Albania, 64% in Kyrgyzstan, 56% in Indonesia, 55% in Mali, and 40% in Cameroon identify this way.
 However, it is much less common in parts of Africa, the Middle East, and South Asia.

 Countries

-As of 2020, there were 53 Muslim-majority countries.
-Most of the percentages of Muslim populations of each country shown below, if not stated otherwise, were taken from the study by the Pew Research Center report of 5 facts about the Muslim population in Europe, 2017.
+As of 2020, there were 53 Muslim-majority countries, which was the same number as in 2010.
+Most of the percentages of Muslim populations of each country shown below, if not stated otherwise, were taken from the study by the Pew Research Center (PEW) report of 5 facts about the Muslim population in Europe, 2017.